AplayerDev/regular-polygon-explorer/README.md

 └── Vazirmatn-Bold.woff2
 ```

-This allows Persian text to render correctly even when external websites or font services are unavailable.
+This allows the Persian interface to work even when external font providers are unavailable.

 ---

-## 📐 Mathematical Formulas
+## 📐 Mathematical Background

 For a regular polygon with `n` sides: